This is the version “for people who have limited attention span.”

 “You mean you won’t let them use your bed for a week so they can get the hell out of England and make a better life for themselves and their child?
 What kind of pro-immigration, migrant-supporting anti-American socialist are you, anyway?”

 “The kind who needs her sleep every night so she can go to work at a real job Monday through Friday,” I said.
-“And don’t they have a baby?
+“And you say they have a baby?
 You know how much my cat hates children.
 I’m sorry, but I just can’t agree to have them here for more than a day.”

 Citizen Jim grabbed me by the wrist and dragged me into the living room, then flung me into one of my comfy armchairs.
 “That’s where I come in!
 In this uniform!
 I’ll be your butler!”